aws/aws-auto-scaling-custom-resource/README.md

 ![Image of Application Auto Scaling Custom Resource Environment](https://github.com/aws/aws-auto-scaling-custom-resource/blob/master/DESIGN.PNG)

 You can use this repository and the deployment steps below as the starting point for your customizations.
+More information about this approach to custom resource auto scaling is detailed in this [blog post](https://medium.com/netflix-techblog/auto-scaling-production-services-on-titus-1f3cd49f5cd7).

 If you find this information useful, feel free to spread the word about custom resource auto scaling.
 Also, we welcome all feedback, pull requests, and other contributions!